 - 26. This section sets out a nationally compliant approach for preparing the SLAA.
 The PPG (Housing and Economic Land Availability Assessment) sets out the current Government guidance on preparing an assessment of housing and economic land supply.
 The SLAA assessment should contain the following: - Identification of sites and broad locations with potential for development - Assessment of the development potential and suitability of identified sites - Assessment of the likelihood of development coming forward (availability and achievability) - 27.
-This updated methodology is not an entire replication of that set out in national guidance but is considered to be consistent with the Government's recommended approach.
+This updated methodology is based on the Government's recommended approach but interpreted locally.
 The PPG states that the SLAA assessment should identify all sites regardless of the amount of development needed and that sites with particular policy constraints should be included in the assessment for comprehensiveness.
-However, constraints must be clearly set out, including where they restrict development, and the assessment should consider what action would be required to remove them.

-- 28. As such, this methodology identifies a set of constraints which are considered to be absolute and some which affect a site's suitability.
+However, constraints must be clearly set out, including where they restrict development, and the assessment should consider what action would be required to remove them. - 28.
+As such, this methodology identifies a set of constraints which are considered to be absolute and some which affect a site's suitability.
 Absolute constraints are those which cannot be overcome and where a site can be automatically excluded from further assessment.
-The other constraints are those which would affect the suitability or restrict the capacity of a site.
-These are constraints which could be overcome, although this does not imply that policy constraints will change in the future as this will be for the Local Plan process to consider.
-As such, the identification of an action to remove a policy constraint does not necessarily mean that it will happen. - 29.
-A few other issues are discussed in this SLAA methodology including the approach to student accommodation, housing for older people, permitted development and housing densities.
+The list of other constraints is not, nor is it intended to be, exhaustive.
+Other types of constraints exist, such as those relating to heritage, open space and ecological designations, for example, which will also need to be assessed on a site-by-site basis in terms of how they would affect the suitability or restrict the capacity of a site.
+These are constraints which could be overcome by mitigation measures in some instances, although this does not imply that policy constraints will change in the future as this will be for the Local Plan process to consider.
+As such, the identification of an action to remove a policy constraint does not necessarily mean that it will happen.

+29. A few other issues are discussed in this SLAA methodology including the approach to student accommodation, housing for older people, permitted development and housing densities.
 The proposed approaches to these issues are set out later in this methodology.